Dragica Đurić

 She was head coach of the Serbia women's national team from February 2016 to 2017.
 Before that, she was the coach of the goalkeepers in the national team, and the manager of the Serbia women's national team.
-Here she led the team at the 2016 European Women's Handball Championship.
+Here she led the team at the 2016 European Championship.
 Prior to being the head coach, she was the goalkeeping coach on the team.

-Đurić was a member of the Yugoslavia national team which won the gold medal at the 1984 Summer Olympics.
-She played one match as goalkeeper.
-Four years later, she was part of the Yugoslav team which finished fourth at the 1988 Summer Olympics.
-She played all five matches as goalkeeper.